 There’s an old saying: "Advertising is what you pay for, publicity is what you pray for” (Helen Woodward, 1938).
 I couldn’t agree more.

-India is the second-most populous country in the world.
-It’s astounding diversity of religions, languages and cultures is unparalleled.
-It also has a flourishing media scene, with thousands of outlets operating in multiple languages.
+India is the second most populated country in the world.
+It has an astounding diversity of religions, languages and cultures.
+Along with this, India has a flourishing media scene, with thousands of outlets operating in multiple languages.
 The mainstream media has more freedom that even before.
-Alongside this, the use of social media has grown hugely.
+The use of social media has grown exponentially with the increase in availability of technology.
 As a result, the media industry in India has expanded tremendously, so now is the time to focus on public relations and secure some great coverage.

 Its trendy at the moment to say the ‘press release is dead’.
 And while I would agree that the media industry has gone through a dramatic shift in recent years, that doesn’t necessarily mean the demise of the press release.